startharik/cyberguard/README.md

 The codebase is organized into several key directories within the `src` folder:

 -   `src/app`: Contains all the application's routes and pages, following the Next.js App Router convention.
+This is where the user-facing parts of the site are defined.
--   `src/components`: Home to all reusable React components, such as UI elements (`button`, `card`), layouts, and forms.
+-   `src/components`: Home to all reusable React components, such as UI elements (`button`, `card`), layouts (`AppLayout`), and complex interactive forms (`QuizForm`).
--   `src/lib`: A collection of library functions, including database connection (`db.ts`), server actions (`actions/`), user session management (`session.ts`), and utility functions.
+-   `src/lib`: A collection of core logic, including database connection (`db.ts`), server-side operations (`actions/`), user session management (`session.ts`), and type definitions (`types.ts`).
 -   `src/ai`: Contains all the logic for the Generative AI features, powered by Genkit.
 Flows are defined in the `flows/` subdirectory.
 -   `data`: Holds the SQLite database file (`cyberguardian.db`) and the initial seed data (`quizzes.json`, `users.json`).

-### 2. Data and Database
+### 2. Data and Database Flow

--   **SQLite Database**: The application uses a local SQLite database (`data/cyberguardian.db`) to store all data.
+-   **Database File**: The application uses a local SQLite database stored in `data/cyberguardian.db`.
+This single file holds all user, quiz, and results data.
--   **Initialization (`lib/db.ts`)**: When the application first starts, the `initializeDb` function checks if the database tables exist.
-If not, it creates them (`users`, `quizzes`, `questions`, `quiz_results`).
+-   **Initialization (`lib/db.ts`)**: When the application first starts, the `getDb` function is called.
+It checks if a database connection already exists.
+If not, it establishes one.
+-   **Schema Creation**: The `initializeDb` function is then run.
+It executes SQL commands to create the necessary tables (`users`, `quizzes`, `questions`, `quiz_results`) if they don't already exist.
--   **Seeding**: After creating the tables, it checks if any data exists.
-If the database is empty, it populates the `users` and `quizzes` tables with the initial data found in `data/users.json` and `data/quizzes.json`.
-This ensures the app has content to work with on the first run.
+-   **Data Seeding**: After ensuring the tables exist, the function checks if the `users` table is empty.
+If it is, the app assumes this is the very first run and populates the database with initial data from `data/users.json` and `data/quizzes.json`.
+This ensures the application has content to work with from the start.

 ### 3. Authentication Flow

--   **Middleware (`src/middleware.ts`)**: This file intercepts incoming requests to protect routes.
-It ensures that unauthenticated users cannot access the dashboard or admin pages and redirects logged-in users away from the login/register pages.
--   **Session Management (`lib/session.ts`)**: User sessions are managed via an HTTP-only cookie named `session-id`.
-When a user logs in, their unique user ID is stored in this cookie.
-The `getCurrentUser` function reads this cookie to identify the logged-in user for subsequent requests.
--   **Server Actions (`lib/actions/auth.actions.ts`)**: The `loginUser`, `registerUser`, and `logout` functions handle the core authentication logic, interacting with the database and managing the session cookie.
+-   **User Interaction**: The user enters their credentials into the `AuthForm` component (`src/components/auth/AuthForm.tsx`).
+-   **Server Action**: The form submission calls a **Server Action** (`loginUser` or `registerUser` from `lib/actions/auth.actions.ts`).
+-   **Database Check**: The server action securely communicates with the database to verify credentials or create a new user.
+-   **Session Cookie**: Upon successful login, the server action uses the `cookies()` function from Next.js to set an HTTP-only cookie named `session-id`.
+This cookie contains the user's unique ID and is sent with every subsequent request to the server.
+-   **Middleware Protection (`src/middleware.ts`)**: The middleware intercepts all incoming requests.
+It checks for the presence of the `session-id` cookie.
+If a user tries to access a protected page (e.g., `/dashboard`) without a valid cookie, they are redirected to `/login`.
+-   **User Retrieval (`lib/session.ts`)**: On protected pages, server components call `getCurrentUser()` to read the cookie, query the database, and retrieve the full details of the logged-in user, making their data available for rendering.

 ### 4. Admin vs. User Roles

--   The **first user** who registers is automatically assigned the `isAdmin` role.
+-   **First User is Admin**: The `registerUser` action checks if the new user is the first one being created.
+If so, it sets the `isAdmin` boolean flag to `true` for that user in the database.
--   The UI dynamically adjusts based on the user's role.
-For example, the `AppLayout` component shows or hides the "Admin" section in the navigation, and the `Dashboard` page displays different cards for users and admins.
+-   **Dynamic UI**: The application's UI adapts based on the `isAdmin` property of the `user` object.
+    -   `AppLayout` shows or hides the "Admin" section in the navigation.
+    -   The `Dashboard` page displays different cards and a different welcome message for users versus admins.
+    -   The `/admin` routes are protected by checking `user.isAdmin` at the top of each page component, redirecting if the user is not an admin.

 ### 5. Quiz and Results Logic

--   **Taking a Quiz**: When a user starts a quiz, the questions are fetched from the database and shuffled (`src/app/quiz/[quizId]/page.tsx`).
+-   **Taking a Quiz**: When a user navigates to `/quiz/[quizId]`, the server component fetches the quiz questions from the database and uses a `shuffle` function to randomize their order.
--   **Client-Side State**: The `QuizClient.tsx` component manages the state of the active quiz, including the current question, selected answers, and score.
+-   **Client-Side State (`QuizClient.tsx`)**: The shuffled questions are passed to this client component, which manages the state of the active quiz.
+It keeps track of the current question index, the answers the user has selected, and the running score.
--   **Saving Results**: Upon completion, the `saveQuizResult` server action is called to record the user's score, the quiz ID, and a timestamp in the `quiz_results` table.
+-   **Saving Results**: When the final question is answered, the `saveQuizResult` server action is called.
+This action records the `userId`, `quizId`, `score`, `totalQuestions`, and a timestamp into the `quiz_results` table in the database.
--   **Displaying Statistics**: The dashboard fetches all results for the logged-in user from the `quiz_results` table and uses this data to render the `OverallStats` cards, the `ResultsChart`, and the `ResultsTable`.
+-   **Displaying Statistics**: The dashboard page (`/dashboard/page.tsx`) fetches all results for the logged-in user from the `quiz_results` table.
+This data is then passed as props to the `OverallStats`, `ResultsChart`, and `ResultsTable` components to render the user's performance metrics.

 ### 6. AI Chatbot with Genkit

--   **Genkit Flow (`ai/flows/cyberguardian-chatbot.ts`)**: This file defines the core logic for the AI chatbot.
+-   **Genkit Flow (`ai/flows/cyberguardian-chatbot.ts`)**: This file is the "brain" of the AI.
-    -   `ai.definePrompt`: Configures the prompt that is sent to the Gemini model, including instructions on how to behave as a helpful cybersecurity expert.
+    -   `ai.definePrompt`: This configures the instructions sent to the Gemini model.
+It tells the AI its persona (a friendly cybersecurity expert) and how it should format its answers.
-    -   `ai.defineFlow`: Wraps the prompt in a "flow," which is Genkit's way of defining a reusable AI-powered task.
+    -   `ai.defineFlow`: This wraps the prompt in a "flow," which is Genkit's term for a reusable, server-side AI task.
--   **Chat Interface (`components/chatbot/ChatbotClient.tsx`)**: This client component provides the UI for the chat.
-It uses a server action (`chatAction`) to send the user's message to the Genkit flow and stream the AI's response back to the interface.
+-   **Chat Interface (`components/chatbot/ChatbotClient.tsx`)**: This client component provides the UI.
+When a user sends a message, it calls the `chatAction` server action.
+-   **Server Action Bridge**: The `chatAction` (defined within the client component file for collocation) calls the exported `askCybersecurityQuestion` function from the Genkit flow file, passing the user's message.
+-   **Response Stream**: The Genkit flow communicates with the Google Gemini API, gets the response, and sends it back to the client component, which then updates the chat history on the screen.